 What Our Ancestors Did

-When we strip away so much of the beneficial bacteria from our food, our gut isn’t left with enough good bacteria to keep us healthy.
+When we strip away so much of the beneficial bacteria from our food through processes like pasteurization, our gut isn’t left with enough good bacteria to keep us healthy.

 I’m sure you’ve heard of “gut health” and how it important it is.
 I am not an expert by any means on this topic, but I do know it’s very important to have good gut health.
 Your gut is what breaks down your food, allowing you to assimilate nutrients into your body.
 If the acids and functions of the guts aren’t working, you might have: